-FOURTH: The total number of shares of all classes of stock which the Corporation shall have authority to issue is (i) 173,018,331 shares of Common Stock, \$0.001 par value per share ("Common Stock"), and (ii) 155,586,141 shares of Preferred Stock, \$0.001 par value per share ("Preferred Stock"), of which 4,500,000 shares have been designated as Series A Convertible Preferred Stock ("Series A Preferred Stock"), 798,067 shares have been designated as Series B-1 Convertible Preferred Stock ("Series B-1 Preferred Stock"), 1,503,819 shares have been designated as Series B-2 Convertible Preferred Stock," and together with the Series B-1 Preferred Stock, the "Series B Preferred Stock,"), 15,999,998 shares have been designated as Series C Convertible Preferred Stock ("Series C Preferred Stock"), 29,294,828 shares have been designated as Series D-1 Convertible Preferred Stock ("Series D-1 Preferred Stock"), 3,661,846 shares have been designated as Series D-2 Convertible Preferred Stock"), 42,935,192 shares have been designated as Series D-3 Convertible Preferred Stock ("Series D-3 Preferred Stock," and together with the Series D-1 Preferred Stock and the Series D-2 Preferred Stock, the "Series D Preferred Stock"), and 56,892,391 shares have been designated as Series E Convertible Preferred Stock ("Series E Preferred Stock").
-The Series C Preferred Stock, the Series D Preferred Stock and the Series E Preferred Stock are collectively referred to as the "Senior Preferred Stock," and the Senior Preferred Stock and the Series B Preferred Stock are collectively referred to as the "Preferred Stock."
+FOURTH: The total number of shares of all classes of stock which the Corporation shall have authority to issue is (i) 173,018,331 shares of Common Stock, \$0.001 par value per share ("Common Stock"), and (ii) 155,586,141 shares of Preferred Stock, \$0.001 par value per share ("Preferred Stock"), of which 4,500,000 shares have been designated as Series A Convertible Preferred Stock ("Series A Preferred Stock"), 798,067 shares have been designated as Series B-1 Convertible Preferred Stock ("Series B-2 Preferred Stock,") and together with the Series B-1 Preferred Stock, the "Series B Preferred Stock,"), 15,999,998 shares have been designated as Series C Convertible Preferred Stock ("Series C Preferred Stock"), 29,294,828 shares have been designated as Series D-1 Convertible Preferred Stock ("Series D-1 Preferred Stock"), 3,661,846 shares have been designated as Series D-2 Convertible Preferred Stock ("Series D-2 Preferred Stock"), 42,935,192 shares have been designated as

+Series D-3 Convertible Preferred Stock ("Series D-3 Preferred Stock," and together with the Series D-1 Preferred Stock and the Series D-2 Preferred Stock, the "Series D Preferred Stock"), and 56,892,391 shares have been designated as Series E Convertible Preferred Stock ("Series E Preferred Stock").
+The Series C Preferred Stock, the Series D Preferred Stock and the Series E Preferred Stock are collectively referred to as the "Senior Preferred Stock," and the Series B Preferred Stock are collectively referred to as the "Preferred Stock."